 Managing dedicated IP Pools

 So now you have dedicated IPs.
 In which IP pools would you like them?
 Would you like a marketing pool?
-Would you like a transaction pool?
-You can manage this in the user interface.
+Would you like a transactional pool?
+You can manage this in the SparkPost app.

 You can create new IP pools by selecting New IP Pool button.